ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

     You must first enrich an Indicator with a supported enrichment service for data to be populated in the ``enrichment`` field included in the API response.

-For example, the following request will retrieve data for the **71.6.135.131** Address Indicator in the API user's Organization and include enrichment data for the Indicator in the API response:
+For example, the following request will retrieve data for an Address Indicator in the API user's Organization and include enrichment data for the Indicator in the API response:

 .. code::